LimbOfTree/LegisQuest/README.md

 You can type some things to make you move around on the map.
 For example, "go north", "north" and "n" all make you move north.
 You can type "get <insert object here>" to try and get an object.
 There are a lot of things you can't get, however.
 You can type "inventory" or "inv" in order to check your inventory.
+You can type "save" to save the game.
+You can type "load" to load the game.

+-IMPORTANT-
+If you save the game, quit it, and then relaunch it, it will look like you lost all your progress.
+You did not.
+You just have to type "load" to continue from where you left off.

 You can type "quit" to quit the game.
 There are a few other commands you will figure out as you play.
 There are also a few easter eggs you can try to find.